The main Hull Employability Award is open to students of all subjects, at undergraduate and postgraduate level.

-When signing up for the Awards, you will need to indicate which Award you would like to do.
+Further information on all of the Awards available is below.
+When signing up, you will need to indicate which Award you would like to do.
 If you are unsure about which is most appropriate, do contact us.

 Open to all current students of the University of Hull, on any programme and at any level.
-Students gain recognition for activities they have undertaken through their studies and beyond, and learn how to articulate their skills to potential employers through CVs, application forms and interviews.
+Students gain recognition for activities they have undertaken through their studies and beyond, and learn how to articulate their skills to potential employers through their CV, application form and at an interview.

-Developed in conjunction with the Graduate School, this Award allows postgraduate researchers to reflect on the skills gained through their research and other experience, and to relate this to career plans in academia or beyond.
+Developed in conjunction with the Doctoral College, this Award allows postgraduate researchers to reflect on the skills gained through their research and other experience, and to relate this to career plans in academia or beyond.
 Researchers can gain recognition for their involvement in academic activities such as giving presentations, organising conferences, publishing their research, and much more.

-Students studying Biology are encouraged to reflect on the skills developed through their biological studies (including specialist skills such as data analysis and field skills) and consider how these can apply to a wide range of career options.
+Students studying Biology or a related degree are encouraged to reflect on the skills developed through their biological studies (including specialist skills such as data analysis and field skills) and consider how these can apply to a wide range of career options.
 The Award will help them prepare for the graduate job recruitment process, by learning how to demonstrate their skills to employers.

 Education students can use the Award to gain recognition for skills gained through school experience and other placements in the sector, as well as through other activities.
 They will learn how to tailor a personal statement for applications, as well as how to articulate their skills through application forms and interviews.